How did J&B Rare become the fifth highest-selling spirit in the world?

 2.7 million cases of J&B Rare were sold in 1971, accounting for a substantial 55 percent of IDV profits.

-J&B Rare was the second highest-selling Scotch whisky in the world by 1988.
+A push for sales outside the United States was a success, and J&B Rare was the second highest-selling Scotch whisky in the world by the mid-1980s.

-J&B Rare was the highest-selling Scotch whisky in Spain by 1990.
+J&B Rare was the fifth highest-selling spirit in the world by 1993.